SepehrRa/Machine-Learning/README.md

 Hello Everyone,

-I uploaded my homework of machine learning online course which is represented by Professor NJ from Stanford University.
+I uploaded my homework of machine learning online course which is taught by Professor Andrew NJ from Stanford University.

 All codes can be run by MATLAB/Octave (4.4.0 or higher) and to give more information about each practice one document file is prepared.
 It would be better to read it first and get familiar with functions.